Relintai/broken_seals/README.md

 In order for you to open the game in the editor you will need a custom built version, with a few engine modules built in, and unfortunately for now, you will need to build it yourself.
 (Binary releases will be available eventually!)

 But don't worry, Godot is surpisingly easy and hassle free to compile!
-[See](#compiling)
+[See here.](#compiling)

 After you have the engine with the required modules, you can go ahead, and just open the project inside the `game` folder.